ahowe9/GenevaGearCreator/README.md

 - Saves the most recent parameters

 ## Installation
-1) Download the folder in this repository
+1) Download the folder in this repository by clicking the green code button, downloading the zip file, and then extracting the `Create_Geneva_Gear` folder.
 2) In Fusion 360, navigate to the Utilities tab and select "Scripts and Add-Ins."
 3) Select the + sign on the top and select "script or add-in from device."
 4) Select this folder.